Adlington, Cheshire: Governance

 Adlington Parish Council, which administers the civil parish, is made up of ten parish councillors and one parish clerk.
 The parish council sits each month, and at these meetings, the two borough and single county councillor will also often attend.

+Transport

+Adlington railway station is a stop on the Stafford to Manchester branch of the West Coast Main Line.
+It is served by Northern Trains services between Manchester Piccadilly, Stockport, Macclesfield and Stoke-on-Trent.